godatadriven/godatadriven-blog/content/bare-metal-hadoop-provisioning.md

 ### The tools
 #### Cobbler
-First tool we use is [Cobbler][] which manages the operating system install iso's and we use it for handing out the static IP adresses to the nodes of the 'cluster to be build'.
+First tool we use is [Cobbler][] which manages the operating system install iso's and we use it for handing out the static IP adresses to the nodes of the 'cluster to be built'.
 We mainly use it as our Content Management System where we configure which operating system to install and which IP a machine gets given a specific MAC address.

 So on our installhost the cobbler deamon is running and waiting for a machine with a specific MAC address to announce itself on boot (using the network boot option).
 Cobbler then responds with handing over a kickstart script to the machine to do the operating system install.
 This script contains all instructions about the mounting and formatting of the disks and makes sure the operating system is installed properly.

 #### Ansible
 After that's finished our next tool [Ansible][] is coming in to the picture.
-Ansible is used to ty the rest together.
+Ansible is used to tie the rest together.
 Here we define the different roles the machines have and for each role we can define which specific software needs to be installed.
 Defining this is done with an easy to read DSL.
 For example this is our role definition:

 	[cluster]